Code-Institute-Submissions/Ermaa8-Geoquiz/README.md

  - Ivoke a sence of urgency to complete the game as quick as possible.
  - To get the user answer as many rights as possible.
  - To present the user with a website that is visually appealing.
+ - To make it easier for people to learn.

  ## User Stories